We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 LetsGetChecked states they’re committed to protecting their customer’s privacy and data.
 Payment is encrypted with SSL technology.
 The testing process is confidential and can only be accessed by the user, but LetsGetChecked encourages users to share their results with their primary care doctors.

 Personal data is kept confidential.
-But the company does collect and store personal information, such as your contact information, name, and addresses.
+But the company does collect and store personal information, such as your contact information, name, and address.

 As a customer, you can request personal data be deleted from the site.
 However, this request can take 45 days to be addressed, and the company may need an extension of another 45 days before data is deleted.